Navy League of the United States Hosts Sea-Air-Space Expo 2024

-NATIONAL HARBOR, Md. -- The 2024 Sea-Air-Space Exposition (SAS) hosted by the Navy League of the United States brought together defense industrial base, private-sector U.S. companies and key military decision-makers for an innovative, educational and professional maritime-based event at the Gaylord National Convention Center, National Harbor, Maryland, April 8, 2024.
+NATIONAL HARBOR, Md. - For the second day, the 2024 Sea-Air-Space Exposition (SAS) hosted by the Navy League of the United States brought together defense industrial base, private-sector U.S. companies and key military decision-makers for an innovative, educational and professional maritime-based event at the Gaylord National Convention Center, National Harbor, Maryland, April 9, 2024.

-Day one of the SAS Expo started with a Chiefs Leadership Panel where Chief of Naval Operations (CNO) Adm.
-Lisa Franchetti spoke alongside Gen. Christopher Mahoney, Assistant Commandant of the U.S. Marine Corps, Adm.
-Linda Fagan, Commandant of the U.S. Coast Guard, and Rear Adm.
-Ann Phillips (ret.), administrator for the Department of Transportation Maritime Administration.
-The panel discussed how the nation’s forces work with industry partners under the National Industrial Defense Strategy and operate in order to meet the requirements of the National Security Strategy.
-The sea services are focusing on fulfilling the mission of those documents within the constrained budget requirements.
+Day two of the 59th SAS exhibition kicked off with the Center for Maritime Strategy Breakfast.
+The annual Center for Maritime Strategy Breakfast gathers leading members of the maritime security community to engage critical discussions on the future of sea power.
+Other Special events included a session hosted by the Department of the Navy small business operations, where small businesses had the opportunity to present their business to a panelists and audience.

-“It’s pretty clear that we need a bigger Navy and every study since 2016 has said we need a larger Navy,” said Franchetti.
-“The more important thing right now is having a ready Navy.
-When you talk about more players on the field, that really is ready players on the field.”
+The second day of the symposium showcased logistics, sustainment and warfighting capabilities with keynote speakers discussing the current geopolitical climate and the unique challenges presented to U.S. sea services.
+Strategies for adaptive supply chain management, cyber and physical security, as well as collaborative strategies with allied forces were key components to exhibition topics.

 The SAS Expo is scheduled to continue through April 10th and attendees can expect to experience networking opportunities, guided VIP tours, professional development opportunities and keynote speakers at session panels on several significant topics of technology, policy education and sea service support.